Location: 35 miles south of Montrose, 45 miles north of Durango and 70 mile northeast of Cortez, Colorado.

 The trails in this guide, best hiked between mid-July and mid-September, take you above the timberline to beautiful mountain lakes nestled in dramatic cirques, to passes with see forever views and to glorious alpine meadows filled with wildflowers.
 Round trip hiking distances range from 6 and 12.5 miles with elevation gains of 1,000– to 3,500-ft.
 Many of the trails offer great intermediate turnaround points for those seeking shorter hikes.
 All are reached in less than an hour drive from four great base camps; Ouray, Telluride, Silverton and Lake City.

 Ouray, Telluride and Silverton are beautifully preserved Victorian era mining towns, each with its own distinct personality.
-The towns are linked by the stunning San Juan Skyway, a 233-mile scenic driving loop traversing the heart of the San Juan Mountains, which also passes through Durango, Cortez and numerous historic sites.
+The towns are linked by the stunning San Juan Skyway, a 233-mile scenic driving loop traversing the heart of the San Juan Mountains.
+Along the way the loop passes through Durango, Cortez and numerous historic sites.

 A little further afield is Lake City, a small, remote Victorian town linked with Ouray and Silverton by the Alpine Loop National Backcountry Byway, a network of jeep roads traversing stunning scenery, visiting ghost towns and crossing passes up to 12,800-ft.
 Visitors driving regular passenger cars reach the idyllic little hamlet along Highway 149, aka the Silver Thread Scenic Byway, featuring some really beautiful scenery and a good dose of history.

 Each town offers a range of accommodations, food and other essential services required by outdoor travelers.